Pinocchio (1940 film): Video games

-Aside from the Sega Genesis/Mega Drive, Game Boy, and SNES games based on the animated film, the characters appear in several Disney video games.
+Aside from the Sega Genesis/Mega Drive, Game Boy, and SNES games based on the animated film, characters from Pinocchio appear in several Disney video games.

-Jiminy Cricket appears as a main character in Disney's Villains' Revenge, being player's guide during the progress of the game.

-In the Kingdom Hearts series, Jiminy Cricket appears acting as a recorder, keeping a journal of the game's progress in Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts II, and Kingdom Hearts III.
-Pinocchio, Geppetto and Cleo also appear as characters in Kingdom Hearts. and the inside of Monstro is also featured as one of the worlds.
+Jiminy Cricket acts as the player's guide in Disney's Villains' Revenge.In the Kingdom Hearts series, Jiminy Cricket accompanies Sora and records player progress and game events in his journal for Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts II, and Kingdom Hearts III.
+Pinocchio, Geppetto, Cleo, and Monstro also appear as characters in Kingdom Hearts and the inside of Monstro is featured as one of the worlds.
 Pinocchio's home world was slated to appear in Kingdom Hearts 358/2 Days, but was omitted due to time restrictions, although talk-sprites of Pinocchio, Geppetto, Honest John and Gideon have been revealed.
-As compensation, this world appears in Kingdom Hearts 3D: Dream Drop Distance, under the name "Prankster's Paradise", with Dream world versions of Pinocchio, Jiminy Cricket, Geppetto, Monstro and the Blue Fairy appearing.
+This world did appear in Kingdom Hearts 3D: Dream Drop Distance under the name "Prankster's Paradise", with Dream world versions of Pinocchio, Jiminy Cricket, Geppetto, Monstro and the Blue Fairy appearing.

-Pinocchio, Jiminy Cricket, Geppetto, Figaro, the Blue Fairy, Honest John and Stromboli appear as playable characters in the video game Disney Magic Kingdoms, along with some attractions based on locations of the film.
-Monstro also appeared temporarily as a non-player character for a Boss Battle during the limited time "Pinocchio Event" in which the characters and material related to the film were included.
+Pinocchio, Jiminy Cricket, Geppetto, Figaro, the Blue Fairy, Honest John and Stromboli appear as playable characters in the video game Disney Magic Kingdoms, along with some attractions based on locations in the film.
+Monstro also appears as a Boss Battle during the limited time "Pinocchio Event", in which the characters and material related to the film were included.
 In the game, the characters are involved in new storylines that serve as a continuation of the film.